-As New York enters yet another phase of the pandemic, we’re lifting lives and continuing to respond to evolving needs.
+While vaccines are cause for some much-needed optimism, it’s clear that the economic fallout of the pandemic continues to devastate lives.
 Our focus is on food distribution to help pantries meet rising demand.
 Workforce development programs that can get the newly unemployed back to stability.
 Mental health support to help those suffering from the effects of isolation, fear, anxiety, food insecurity, substance abuse, domestic abuse, and more.
-Our newest allocations are providing additional support to sustain Jewish community centers and help Israel cope with the crisis.
+Support for Jewish institutions that are the anchors of Jewish life.

 This may be a challenge unlike any we’ve faced before, but UJA was built for this moment.
 We’re working around the clock with our diverse and interconnected network to help all those counting on us.

-Read our UJA Covid-19 Report: A Look Back at the First Nine Months.
+Read A Year of Covid: UJA-Federation Twelve-Month Report.
 The report details how we've allocated tens of millions of dollars in emergency funding, over and above what we allocate annually, to meet needs across the New York region and Israel.

 Earlier emergency allocations have supported: